shanhuiyang/TypeScript-MERN-Starter/README.md

 This project is intended to build a RESTful web app in TypeScript.

-**With this project you can build a web app with server, website, Android and iOS in one programming language.**
+**With this project you can build a web app including server, website, Android and iOS in one programming language.**

 **MERN** stands for **M**ongoDB, **E**xpress.js, **R**eact & **R**eactNative, and **N**ode.js.